dream-aim-deliver/planckster-docs/docs/concepts/scrapers.md

     -   `sh_client_id`: Sentinel Hub client ID.
     -   `sh_client_secret`: Sentinel Hub client secret.

-### How to Configure the Sentinel Hub Client
+### Sentinel Hub Client Configuration

-To use the Sentinel Scraper, follow these steps:
+This is how Sentinel Scraper is set up:

 1.  **Install Required Libraries**: Ensure that you have the necessary libraries installed, such as `sentinelhub` or `requests`.